The Sea Chase: Production

-A recent discovery of the film's script suggests an alternative ending in which Kirchner drowns and Erlich and Elsa are rescued only to be thrown overboard on Napier's orders after he discovers that Elsa has been unfaithful to him with Erlich.
+A discovery of a different version the film's script suggests an alternative ending in which Kirchner drowns and Erlich and Elsa are rescued, only to be thrown overboard on Napier's orders after he discovers that Elsa has been unfaithful to him with Erlich.

 Factual basis

 The script was adapted from a novel of the same name by Andrew Geer, which in turn was based on an incident involving the 1929-built German Norddeutscher Lloyd steamer Erlangen (6,100 tons).
 Under the captaincy of Alfred Grams, the freighter slipped out of Otago Harbour, New Zealand, on 28 August 1939, on the very eve of war, ostensibly for Port Kembla, New South Wales, where she was to have filled her coal bunkers for the homeward passage to Europe.